SamZorSec/Open-Home-Automation/ha_mqtt_light_with_WiFiManager_mDNS_and_OTA/README.md

 A simple example to control the built-in led connected to a NodeMCU board (ESP8266).

 ## Advanced features
-- WiFiManager:	To list the available Wifi AP and to connecte to one of them
+- WiFiManager: To list the available Wifi AP and to connect to one of them
 - mDNS:        To look for the IP address and the port of the local MQTT broker
 - OTA:         To update the firmware over-the-air

 ## Configuration
-### MQTT broker server (a RPi, for example)
+### MQTT broker server
 Steps:
 - sudo apt-get install avahi-deamon (installed by default)
-- sudo cat /etc/avahi/services/mqtt.service
+- sudo nano /etc/avahi/services/mqtt.service
 - Copy/paste the following lines:
 ```xml
 <?xml version="1.0" standalone='no'?>